 - 100 Level

-If you are studying a Bachelor of Health, Sport and Human Performance you will need to include HSHUP101.
+If you are taking a Bachelor of Health, Sport and Human Performance you will need to include HSHUP101.

-If you are taking a Bachelor of Laws you will need to include LEGAL103 and LEGAL104.
+If you are taking a Bachelor of Science or a Bachelor of Science (Technology) with the School of Computing and Mathematical Sciences, you will need to include CSMAX170.

 Faculty of Māori and Indigenous Studies